sledorze/tdd-ts-starter/README.md

 ## TDD Rules (> the most important part <)

-For TDD to delivers its benefits; the Developper MUST follow very strict rules
+For TDD to delivers its benefits; You, the Developper, MUST follow very strict rules.

 - You are not allowed to write any production code unless it is to make a failing unit test pass.
 - You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.